Menu

 • Heat Treating

-Basic Heat Treatment is one of our two foundational courses in the series designed to help employees understand the fundamental issues related to heat treatment of a wide range of metals and alloys.
-This course covers the common practical aspects of heat treatment, including an explanation of heat transfer, various types of furnaces and processes, and basic pyrometry guidelines.
-These topics are developed further in the alloy-specific courses in the series.
-Learning Objectives By the end of this training, you will be able to: Demonstrate a basic understanding of heat treatment.
-Describe some fundamental issues of heat treatment processes.
-Explain heat transfer.
-Describe types of furnaces and processes.
-Explain basic pyrometry guidelines.
-Understand the alloy-specific requirements and issues presented in other courses in the series.
-Who Should Attend This training is recommended for anyone actively involved in heat treatment.
+Effective Aerospace Outsourcing examines quality system requirements for the planning and control of outsourcing and work transfer.
+Topics include an overview of outsourcing and criteria, work transfer and scope, planning a systematic approach, quality systems requirements, supplier selection, commercial terms, customer requirements, risk management, process validation, and verification criteria.
+Learning Objectives By the end of this training, you will be able to: Describe quality standards for outsourcing and work transfer.
+Describe factors involved in outsourcing and work transfer.
+Plan a systematic approach for control of outsourcing and work transfer.
+Describe how to implement monitoring and continual improvement.
+Who Should Attend Any person who is involved or associated with quality assurance and control, vendor compliance, purchasing, or production planning will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
-In-Person Instructor Led Courses are taught on-site by well-qualified, experienced PRI instructors.
+In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Non-Destructive Testing

-Error Proofing Your Penetrant (PT) and Magnetic Particle (MT) Requirements provides an overview of the self-audit requirements for evaluating and eliminating the risk of the most common nonconformances, focusing on the AC7114 checklist series.
-Topics include NAS410/EN4179 and AC7114 documentation requirements, process controls and compliance, and the most common nonconformances.
-Learning Objectives By the end of this training, you will be able to: Define common quality terms.
-Identify tools to use while preparing for a Nadcap audit.
-Provide an overview of the personnel requirements for PT and MT.
-Who Should Attend Any person who has general oversight responsibilities for evaluating, assessing, and eliminating the risk of the most common nonconformances in the AC7114 checklist series, or who needs to understand internal self-audit requirements, will benefit from this course.
+AC7114 Expectations provides a detailed review of the changes to AC7114: Nadcap Audit Criteria for Nondestructive Testing (NDT) Suppliers Accreditation Program.
+Topics include an explanation of the latest changes to AC7114, interpretation of the NDT Task Group expectations for checklist compliance, NDT quality system requirements, personnel certification requirements, and equipment calibration.
+Also covered are audit preparation and top nonconformances.
+Learning Objectives By the end of this training, you will be able to: Describe the changes to the AC7114 audit criteria.
+Demonstrate an understanding of NDT quality system requirements.
+Describe nondestructive testing personnel certification requirements.
+Calibrate nondestructive testing equipment.
+List top nonconformances.
+Who Should Attend Any person new to or currently involved with Nadcap Nondestructive Testing audits will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Chemical Processing